richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

   when a course has reached capacity, as there will be less empty chairs that they could have occupied
 - The right amount of teaching assistants can be scheduled
-- Rooms of the right size can be booked
-- Coffee and fika of the right amount of people can be ordered

 However, there are also some drawbacks to this solution: